 Recognizing the need for an Anaheim estate plan update to accommodate your digital assets is an important first step.
-Once you have realized that your substantial digital assets need to be accounted for in your estate plan, it is important to create a list of your entire digital estate.
+Once you have realized that your substantial digital assets need to be accounted for in your estate plan.Know which types of information and accounts you should include, it is important to create a list of your entire digital estate.
 This is a broad term that may appear overwhelming at first glance.
 Fortunately, an experienced Anaheim estate planning lawyer can help you to identify your digital assets and draft provisions into your estate planning documents to ensure those assets are handled according to your wishes.

 What assets should be listed when documenting your digital estate?
 These assets may include: